DylanMeeus/springboot_jwt_blog/_posts/2016-06-23-building-serverless-apps-with-webtask.markdown

 }
 ```

 Next, a more advanced programming model that accepts two parameters: `context` and `callback`.
 The `context` parameter is a JavaScript object that contains various properties such as `query`, `secrets`, `body`.
-The `context` parameter also offers access to the `context.get` and `context.set` API which allow access to Webtasks durable storage.
+The `context` parameter also offers access to the `context.storage.get` and `context.storage.set` API which allow access to Webtasks durable storage.
 An example of a Webtask using this programming model:

 ```js
 module.exports = function(context, callback){